adi-sharma14/aro-configs/README.md

 ### Steps

-* Deploy the argoCD applications to synch cluster configuration
+* Deploy the argoCD application to deploy the webapp using **docker build strategy**
     ```
     oc apply -f springapp-configs.yml
     ```